scuzzydude/asimov/asimov.md

 "You better not stick your tongue out at me, Michael."

-Michael looked up at dream and saw he was serious.
+Michael looked up at Hakeem and saw he was serious.
 "We cool, *Dream*.
 Don't you worry.
-It ook like I got to face you again in the playoffs and you got a real team, I got a plan."
+It look like I got to face you again in the playoffs and you got a real team, I got a plan."

 "What's your plan, Michael?"